opnfv/samplevnf/docs/testing/user/userguide/04-running_the_test.rst

 Overview
 --------
 A default test will be run automatically when you launch the testing.
-The details and definition of that test is defined in file TST009_Throughput_64B_64F.test_.
+The details and definition of that test are defined in file TST009_Throughput_64B_64F.test_.

 We will discuss the sections of such a test file and how this can be changed to accomodate the testing you want to execute.
 This will be done by creating your own test file and making sure it becomes part of your testcases.yaml, as will be shown below.

+As the name of the default test file suggests, the test will find the throughput, latency and packet loss according to NFV-TST009_, for packets that are 64 bytes long and for 64 different flows.

 Test File Description
 ---------------------